-You can use Illumination Plus to add rules for traffic flows by selecting traffic flows and then allowing the selected connections.
+You can use the Map to add rules for traffic flows by selecting traffic flows and then allowing the selected connections.

-In the Table view, you can only write rules for one page of traffic flows at a time.
+In the Traffic table, you can only write rules for one page of traffic flows at a time.
 You must click through each page.
-(This limitation matches the way other tasks are performed in the Table view.)
+(This limitation matches the way other tasks are performed in the Traffic table.)